sblythe/Dry_Guide/docs/dryguide.md

 ## Introduction/Overview

 New users will likely have some confusion about how all of this works.
 This guide is meant to help you with that.
 As a high-level overview: we can use a remote computing cluster called Quest to run processor-intensive jobs without tying down our local computation resources.
 Quest is a collection of "Nodes" of many multithreaded processors, as well as disk storage space.
 You can think of Quest as a remote computer that you can interact with solely through the command line.
 The computational resources on Quest are parceled out into 'allocations'.
-The most important allocation for our purposes is __b1042__.
-This is the "Genomics" buy-in allocation.
-Anyone at NU can sign up for access to __b1042__, and once they have access, they can begin submitting jobs to this system.
-When you log in to Quest, however, you aren't 'within' __b1042__, instead, when you log in, you are dropped off in your home directory (in terms of the file-system), and are using (in terms of computational resources) what is referred to as a __login node__.
+The two most important allocations for our purposes are __b1042__ and __b1182__. __b1042__ is the "Genomics" buy-in allocation.
+Anyone at NU can sign up for access to __b1042__, and once they have access, they can begin submitting jobs to this system. __b1182__ is the Blythe Lab's personal allocation, with (at the moment) 4 TB of storage space.
+Jobs for __b1042__ can be stored in directories within __b1182__.

+When you log in to Quest, however, you aren't 'within' __b1042__ or __b1182__, instead, when you log in, you are dropped off in your home directory (in terms of the file-system), and are using (in terms of computational resources) what is referred to as a __login node__.
 While __b1042__ has many cores and much memory available for computational processes, __login nodes__ have relatively less computational power.
 Therefore, if we have processor-instensive jobs to perform, we don't want to use a __login node__, instead we want to use __b1042__.
 To do this, we have to ask Quest to do our jobs on __b1042__ through one of two methods: as an 'interactive session' or as a 'batch submission'.
 Below, I describe how to initiate both of these approaches.

 Storage is another matter: each user's home directory has a limited amount of *private* storage that will be indefinitely maintained (and backed up).
 This is on the order of 80 Gigabytes, which isn't much.
-There are two other storage options: within the *Scratch Space* within __b1042__ as well as within the lab's own dedicated project, __p31603__. *Scratch Space* is essentially a wild-west first-come-first-served disk space for *all* users of __b1042__ to *temoprarily* store files that they are using in a project.
+There are three other storage options: within the *Scratch Space* within __b1042__, within the lab's allocation in __b1182__, as well as within the lab's own dedicated project, __p31603__.
+This latter project is an older allocation that may eventually be migrated to __b1182__. *Scratch Space* is essentially a wild-west first-come-first-served disk space for *all* users of __b1042__ to *temoprarily* store files that they are using in a project.
 It is vast (~200 Terabytes), not backed up, and files over 30-days in age are deleted regularly.
 The Blythe Lab has a directory within __b1042__ created within this *Scratch Space* that lab members can use to temporarily store files if necessary.

-In addition, the Blythe Lab has a dedicated "project" within Quest (__p31603__)that affords us 500 Gigabytes of storage space.
-This is the location where we should focus on staging our computational tasks.
+The Blythe Lab has a dedicated "project" within Quest (__p31603__)that affords us 500 Gigabytes of storage space.
+As mentioned above, this is an older allocation and may eventually be migrated to __b1182__.
+For now, all projects should be staged on __b1182__, although they may make reference to resources currently housed in __p31603__.

 In the following, I describe how to get access to Quest, how to use some of its unique features, and how to submit jobs.